Highlander

 Tessa - I did not.
 It was an accident.

-DM - [walking toward the barge] You mean you didn't hate it?
+DM - [walking toward barge] You mean you didn't hate it?

 Tessa - Of course I hated it!
 Anybody with any taste would hate it, but I didn't knock it off the stand on purpose.